The 5 Easiest Ways to Cover Old Wallpaper

 Peeling away layers can uncover uneven surfaces, crumbling drywall, or even lead-based paint in older homes.
 These issues not only escalate your project’s time and cost but can also pose health risks.

 Covering wallpaper, on the other hand, is a practical solution that sidesteps many of these challenges.
-Modern materials like accent wall panelling and wood slat panels offer stylish and durable ways to conceal outdated designs.
+Modern materials like accent wall panelling and textured paint offer stylish and durable ways to conceal outdated designs.

 These panels are easy to install and come in a variety of textures, from wood to faux brick, allowing you to refresh your space without the mess.